JaspervB-tud/reference_set_selection_benchmark/Examples/Bacteria/README.md

 After running, the selection can be found in `./selections/0/centroid`.

 #### GGRaSP selection
 GGRaSP expects the output to be formatted as a full matrix, rather than a (lower) triangular matrix.
 To this end we can use the `convert_matrix.py` script to convert the distance matrix obtained from MASH.
 Afterwards, we use the `run_ggrasp.R` script to run GGRaSP.
 NOTE: GGRaSP is prone to fail for various different reasons.
-In the scenario where GGRaSP failed, we randomly picked a single representative for every taxon where it failed in order to include the corresponding taxon in our database.
+In the scenario where GGRaSP failed (or any other tool for that matter), we randomly picked a single representative for every taxon where it failed in order to include the corresponding taxon in the reference database.
 ```bash
 python ../../scripts-bacteria/convert_matrix.py --matrix genomes_per_species/0/mash_distances.dist --output genomes_per_species/0
 Rscript ../../scripts-bacteria/run_ggrasp.R 0